Tuesday, September 23, 2014

 Near the end, we see Casey helping Severide pack up Shay's things for her family.
 Severide comes to a recording of a promise they made on the first days as roommates: that they "always" kept a guarantee that they would not bring work home and stay as friends.

-"Always" seems a game-changer for Beveride and Dawson in the series.
-We'll see how this season plans out.
-Overall, I give the season premiere a 9/10.
+"Always" feels like a real turning point for Severide and Dawson in the show.
+I'm excited to see how this season unfolds!
+I’d happily rate the season premiere a fantastic 9 out of 10!

 You can catch "Chicago Fire" on Tuesday nights at 10/9c on NBC.